Misconception One: There are only two genders

 There are really interesting pockets of culture that have given space to gender diverse people across history.
 In Italy for example, there was a ‘third gender class’ that existed in Naples in the 18th century.
 The two-spirit people of indigenous communities in North America, the Hijra of India, and the Māhū of Hawaii have all existed for thousands of years.

 I could carry on until I was blue in the face, but the issue isn’t the history.
 The fact is that now we all have phones in our hands, and we can see so much more of the world than ever before.
-So it becomes easy to see things outside of our own existence, and identities of gender diverse people are suddenly visible.
-We’re not new, a fad, or a trend – you are just seeing more of us – which for the most part is a good thing!
+So it becomes easy to see things outside of our own existence, and identities of gender diverse people are suddenly more widely visible.
+We’re not new, a fad, or a trend – you are just seeing more of us.

 But gender-neutral pronouns are so weird to use!